 Focus and Services

 Nationwide’s focus is to help its members thrive.
-The group offers a number of programs, including discounts on merchandise, financing, promotional services, and educational opportunities.
+In order to accomplish that, the group offers a number of programs, including discounts on merchandise, financing, promotional services, and educational opportunities.

-Other benefits include the option to use the group’s web services assistance (including a selection of ecommerce sites and dealer locators) or implement Nationwide’s electronic signage program, which offers the ability to play high definition commercials on an in-store display.
+Additional benefits include the option to use the group’s web services assistance (including a selection of ecommerce sites and dealer locators.)
+Members can also implement Nationwide’s electronic signage program, which offers the ability to play high definition commercials on an in-store display.

 How does Nationwide’s purchasing process work?

 Nationwide’s customer service representative explained that the purchasing process depends on what kind of membership the retailer has.
-Members can make purchases directly through a distributor or a vendor.
+In any case, members can make purchases directly through a distributor or a vendor.
 Sometimes, the discount is directly through that vendor.